 Electrical power has been around since the late 1800s and there are many experts both academic and industry who have spent their entire lives working with it.
 The one thing that is universal, globally, is the measurement methods.
 Since the entire world measures the same way, innovation and advancement are relegated to that constraint with the assumption that these measurement methods provide all the information possible.

 Take a moment to consider the evolution of electricity.
-Nikola Tesla did not have the advantage of computers at the time and was tasked with finding a way to measure it.
-With the absence of computing power, the only possible option for measuring electricity at that time was to use an indirect method of measurement.
+Nikola Tesla did not have the advantage of computers at the time and was tasked with finding a way to meter it.
+With the absence of computing power, the only possible option for metering electricity at that time was to use an indirect method of measurement.
 Thus, an industry was born using Root Mean Squared, which is nothing more than acquiring data points over a period of time and using averages and integrals to determine values.
 It is imprecise.

 Humans never transitioned from an indirect method of electricity measurement to a direct method.
 We have gotten much faster with the indirect samples and have improved the “accuracy,” but indirect methods of electricity measurement can never be truly accurate.